Sport in Brazil: Other sports in Brazil

-Skateboarding is a popular sport in Brazil.
-According to a study conducted by Datafolha, the estimated number of skateboarders in Brazil for 2003 was close to three million (the majority in the state of São Paulo).
-Many of the world's top skateboarders are Brazilian, including Bob Burnquist, Sandro Dias, Pedro Barros, Lincoln Ueda, Rodrigo Menezes, Luan de Oliveira, Felipe Gustavo, Rodil Ferrugem, Nilton Neves, Fabrizio Santos, Alex Carolino, Christiano Mateus, Karen Jones, Ricardo Porva, Daniel Vieira, and Og de Souza.
-Fabiola da Silva is well known for aggressive inline skating.

-Judo and sailing are traditional sports in Brazil which have earned Olympic medals for the country.

-Sailing and equestrianism are spectator sports, inaccessible to the general population.
-Well-known athletes include rider Rodrigo Pessoa and sailors Robert Scheidt, Martine Grael, Kahena Kunze, brothers Lars and Torben Grael, and Marcelo Ferreira.
-Robert Scheidt in particular is considered one of the greatest Olympic athletes in the Sailing competition, and one of the best sailors of all time in his class.

 In horse racing, Silvestre de Sousa was the British flat racing Champion Jockey in 2015.
 The Brazilian-bred horse Glória de Campeão won the Dubai World Cup, then the world's richest Thoroughbred race, in 2010 with Brazilian jockey T. J. Pereira aboard.

 Curling is a growing sport in Brazil; the creation of a national team was inspired by the audience for the 2010 Winter Olympics in Vancouver.
 A temporary rink in the Eldorado Shopping Center in São Paulo featured Norwegian curler Linn Githmark and a winter-sports complex is planned, probably in the city of Campos do Jordão.